EntilZha/PyFunctional/README.md

 interests include large-scale machine learning, distributed computing, and adjacent fields.
 I completed my undergraduate degree in Computer Science at UC Berkeley in 2015.
-I have previously done research in the UC Berkeley AMPLab with Apache Spark, worked at Trulia as a data scientist, and will be working as a data scientist at Oracle Data Cloud this summer.
+I have previously done research in the UC Berkeley AMPLab with Apache Spark, worked at Trulia as a data scientist, and worked as a data scientist at Oracle Data Cloud this past summer.

 I created `PyFunctional` while using Python extensively at Trulia, and finding that I missed the ease of use for manipulating data that Spark RDDs and Scala collections have.
 The project takes the